 Thank you, together people like you make the life changing experience difference for toddlers to become lifelong learners of tomorrow.
-Please help action the One Step Learning (OSL) governance elements outlined below for the noble, sustainable, and humble, cause of:
+Early childhood literacy is a global priority for development as cited in numerous UNICEF needs assessment studies.
+It is fully supported and researched by Alberta Children Services.
+Alberta on its part has established the Flight Framework and support networks.
+Please help action the One Step Learning (OSL) governance elements outlined below that guides OSL activities to achieve the noble, sustainable, and humble, cause of:

 Making Early Childhood Learning Affordable

 The charity’s cause, purpose, mission, vision, goals, outcomes, strategies, and people matter to many Canadians.